 As such, the Bundesliga giants have employed some of the best players the sport has ever seen.

-7. Mario Gotze - £33m (from Borussia Dortmund, 2013)
+10. Mario Gotze - €37m (from Borussia Dortmund, 2013)

-6. Arturo Vidal - £35.3m (from Juventus, 2015)
+9. Arturo Vidal - €39.3m (from Juventus, 2015)

 Having previously convinced fans and critics alike at Bayer Leverkusen before his move to Juventus, Arturo Vidal returned to the Bundesliga in 2015 as a star with clear expectations of winning silverware at Bayern.

 Over the course of his three seasons in Munich, Vidal won the league title on each occasion alongside a German Cup in 2016.

-Vidal’s time at Bayern was short lived before a persistent knee injury limited his role in the team and ultimately led to him leaving the club for Barcelona in 2018.
+Vidal’s time at Bayern was short-lived before a persistent knee injury limited his role in the team and ultimately led to him leaving the club for Barcelona in 2018.

-5. Javi Martinez - £36m (from Athletic Bilbao, 2012)
+8. Javi Martinez - €40m (from Athletic Club, 2012)

-Signed in 2012 after breaking through at Atletico Bilbao, Javi Martinez arrived in Munich as one of the most exciting midfield talents in the world.
+Signed in 2012 after breaking through at Atletico Club, Javi Martinez arrived in Munich as one of the most exciting midfield talents in the world.
 And for the most part the Spaniard lived up to the billing at Bayern.